The Slovak Studies Association presents 3 prizes (in a 3-year cycle) for scholarly works in Slovak studies:

 Current Prize Contests:

-At its annual meeting during the 2021 ASEEES conference, the Slovak Studies Association will award a modest financial prize for the best article or book chapter about Slovakia in the humanities and social sciences published in 2018 or later.
+At its annual meeting during the ASEEES conference in 2022, the Slovak Studies Association will award a prize for the best book about Slovakia in the humanities and social sciences published in 2017 or later.
 All submissions must be in English, but they can be published anywhere in the world.
-The publication’s author or authors are to be members in good standing of the SSA (to join, contact secretary-treasurer Carol Skalnik Leff, firstname.lastname@example.org or visit our website Membership Page.
-First year membership is free.)
+The publication’s author or authors are to be members in good standing of the SSA.

-The SSA Awards Committee consists of Susan Mikula (Benedictine University, in Lisle, IL), M. Mark Stolarik (University of Ottawa, in Ottawa, Canada), and Edward Snajdr (City University of New York, in New York, NY).
+The SSA Awards Committee consists of Susan Mikula (Benedictine University, in Lisle, IL), M. Mark Stolarik (University of Ottawa, in Ottawa, Canada), Greg Ference (Salisbury University in Salisbury Maryland) and Edward Snajdr (City University of New York, in New York, NY).

 Recent Prizes Awarded:

-SSA Prize for Best Article in Slovak Studies, 2018
+SSA Announces: Best Article in Slovak Studies, 2021

 Report from the Prize Committee: Edward Snajdr (Chair), Susan Mikula, Greg Ference and Mark Stolarik

-The winner of this year’s SSA Article/ Book Chapter Prize is Jonathan L. Larson.
+The winner of the 2018 SSA Article/ Book Chapter Prize is Jonathan L. Larson.
 His submission, “Wild Eavesdropping: Observations on Surveillance, Conspiracy, and Truth in East Central Europe” appeared in Political and Legal Anthropology Review (PoLAR), vol. 40, no. 2, 2017.

 In his study, Larson looks at the phenomena of surveillance and eavesdropping in certain states of East Central Europe, including in Slovakia.
 He finds that, unlike in the Western world, where people would be outraged at the use and release of secret tape-recordings as a violation of their privacy, the people of East Central Europe do not mind such behavior, because it reveals the true thoughts/feelings of politicians, who are suspect in the eyes of the general public.
 His analysis astutely links security and surveillance to the legacies of state socialism but also to emerging technologies and the complicated processes of post-socialist democratization.
 While Slovakia is one of several cases that Larson examines, he ties in all his evidence and demonstrates the importance of developments in Slovakia as not only indicative but even emblematic of broader social and political developments in the region.
 Moreover, both Larson’s thesis and his data are comprehensively contextualized in the theoretical literature of the anthropology of post-socialism and its larger relevance to the contemporary global condition.